-The increase in grant and research and development program revenue primarily resulted from an increase of \$0.4 million in revenue from our agreements with the U.S. Air Force and The Coca-Cola Company.
+The increase in grant and research and development program revenue primarily resulted from agreements with the following entities which were entered into subsequent to June 30, 2011: (i) the U.S. Air Force; (ii) The Coca-Cola Company; and (iii) the USDA.